Chronicle of a Death Foretold (film): Plot

 The murder takes place the day after the wedding when the town is in turmoil waiting for the visit of the bishop who is crossing the city by the river.
-The twin brothers, Pablo and Pedro Vicario, are reluctant to commit the crime, but they have no other choice, they must kill the man who took their sister's honor.
-They are quite open about their intentions and the rumor about what is about to occur spreads through the town.
+The twins Pablo and Pedro Vicario, are reluctant to commit the crime, but they must kill the man who took their sister's honor.
 The twins, with knives wrapped in newspaper, wait for Santiago to appear in Clotilde Armenta's shop, who gives them rum, hoping to make them so drunk that they will be unable to commit the killing.
 Eventually, many people learn of the murder plan, but nobody does anything to stop the brothers or warn Santiago.
 People in the town are divided into three sides.
 Those who think that the brothers are kidding, people who know what is going to happen and think that the tragedy must be stopped, and local authorities who fail to exercise their duties and prevent the murder from occurring.
 It seems that people choose to keep Santiago in the dark and allow the tragedy to happen.

 Flora, Santiago's girlfriend, is upset and humiliated when she learns the accusation and about the death threats.
 When Santiago comes to see her, still clueless as to the Vicario's intentions, she is furious.
 She tells him that she hopes they kill him, and she goes into her room and locks the door.
 Flora's father tells him that the Vicarios want to kill him.
 Santiago leaves the house and starts to head home.
 When Santiago appears by the plaza, he is prevented by Clotilde who yells at him to run for his life.
 Santiago is unarmed, so he tries to find refuge in his house.
 However, his mother locks the door because she thinks that he is inside.
 The Vicario twins stab him and kill him in the main square.

 There is no evidence that Santiago had taken Angela's virginity.
 They were never seen together.
 It is widely believed in town that Angela was protecting the real culprit.
 However, during the investigation after the murder, and even when she is questioned again 27 years later by Cristóbal, she never changes her story, she still claims that Santiago Nasar was her "perpetrator".

 Angela, who up until her marriage was not in love with Bayardo, falls hopelessly in love with him after the tragic wedding night.
 From then on and for many years, she writes love letters to him weekly, but she never hears from him.
 Then, halfway through a day, Bayardo comes back to her unexpectedly.
 He leaves a trail with the unopened letters she has sent him, Angela follows them and they are reunited.